dcfmodel/dcfmodel.github.io/_posts/2018-07-14-python-statsmodels-acf.md

 mathjax: true
 ---
 The sample autocorrelation function (acf) is simply ploted in R using the function acf().
-To do the same task in Python, one convenient method is to use plot_acf in the package statsmodels.
+To do the same task in Python, one convenient way is to use plot_acf() in the package statsmodels.

 {% highlight Python %}
 import numpy as np